What is the name of the form of government? Form of government

 Signs of a presidential republic:

-- the president either directly heads the executive branch and forms the government, or appoints the chairman of the government (prime minister) and approves the composition of the government presented by the prime minister;
+– the president either directly heads the executive branch and forms the government, or appoints the chairman of the government (prime minister) and approves the composition of the government represented by the prime minister;

 – the government is responsible to the president and acts during the presidential term;